 - a.
 Make sure that the hub and network are operating, and that the correct device drivers are loaded. - b.
 There might be a defective Ethernet connector or cable, or a problem with the hub. - 3.
-Make sure that you are using the correct device drivers that come with your server. - Check for operating system-specific causes for the problem. - 5.
+Make sure that you are using the correct device drivers that come with the server. - 4.
+Check for operating system-specific causes for the problem. - 5.
 Test the Ethernet controller or adapter.

 How you test the Ethernet controller or adapter depends on which operating system you are using.
-Refer to your ServerGuide documentation for details about your operating system.
+Refer to the serverGuide documentation for details about the operating system.